About Us

 Additionally, in this period, CLAE has provided its expertise to museums, libraries and the art trade in Europe, the USA and the Far East, in all aspects of claims handling, provenance research and family tracing.

 In the field of policy, CLAE has negotiated new policies and procedures with European governments and European institutions.
-These include Resolution 1205 of the Council of Europe of November 1999 on the restitution of looted Jewish cultural property in Europe, the Final Declaration of the 2000 Vilnius Forum, the establishment of national claims processes, restitution procedures and other legislative and practical matters in a number of European countries, including Austria, the Czech Republic, Italy, the Netherlands and the UK, which have enabled the return of many Nazi-looted works of art.
+These include Resolution 1205 of the Council of Europe of November 1999 on the restitution of looted Jewish cultural property in Europe, the Final Declaration of the 2000 Vilnius Forum, the establishment of national claims processes, restitution procedures, regulations, legislation and other practical matters in a number of European countries, including Austria, the Czech Republic, Italy, the Netherlands and the UK, which have enabled the return of many Nazi-looted works of art.
+Most recently, CLAE was involved in conceiving and drafting the Best Practices for the Washington Conference Principles on Nazi-Confiscated Art, issued by the US State Department in March 2024 and endorsed by 26 governments internationally.

 For more information about CLAE and our services, please email us at info@lootedartcommission.com.